-During the semester, each student will have to prepare two mandatory presentations.
-One consists of a very brief overview of facts, trends and potentially policy issues related to the topic of the class.
-This exercise should help you relate the theoretical and empirical papers covered in class to “real-world” trends and policies.
-The second presentation will be a 15-minute overview of one scientific journal article, from a list provided by the instructors in the first lecture.
+The first presentation consists of a brief overview of facts, trends and potentially policy issues related to the topic of the class.
+This exercise should help you relate the papers covered in class to “real-world” trends and policies.
+The second presentation will be on a scientific journal article, from a list provided by the instructor in the first lecture.
 This exercise should help you familiarize yourself with one particular way of empirically approaching a topic in family economics.

 Timetable and venue:

-To see the time and location of lectures and exercise classes please press the link under "Se skema" (See schedule) at the right side of this page.
+To see the time and location of the lectures please press the link under "Se skema" (See schedule) at the right side of this page.
 E means Autumn.

 You can find the similar information partly in English at